We just reached 30,000 articles on this wiki! 🥳

 X - Xekkusu (GB) en shop.gif

 Use Game Genie code 03E-E58-F7E and enter any regular ground base to see what appears to be an early Item Shop, with Fvarg; an alien character who doesn't appear in the final game.
-Interestingly, this text is in English.
+Interestingly, this text is still in English.

 There is more code and data to draw an actual shop environment and actual item selection, but most of it is unreferenced at all and may be accessed via advanced hacking.